WDP Part 11: Security Considerations

 | Stack Traces | PROHIBITED: NEVER include PII | Remove username from /home/john/... |

-| Namespace | CONDITIONAL: Org names OK | "acme-corp" (OK), "john-doe" (BAD) |
+| Namespace | CONDITIONAL: Organization names OK | "acme-corp" (OK), "john-doe" (BAD) |

-Where PII MUST Appear (if needed)
+Where PII MUST appear (if needed):

 | Location | Rule | Syntax |